apache/spark/docs/python-programming-guide.md

 # Installing and Configuring PySpark

 PySpark requires Python 2.6 or higher.
-PySpark jobs are executed using a standard CPython interpreter in order to support Python modules that use C extensions.
+PySpark applications are executed using a standard CPython interpreter in order to support Python modules that use C extensions.
 We have not tested PySpark with Python 3 or with alternative Python interpreters, such as [PyPy](http://pypy.org/) or [Jython](http://www.jython.org/).

 By default, PySpark requires `python` to be available on the system `PATH` and use it to run programs; an alternate Python executable may be specified by setting the `PYSPARK_PYTHON` environment variable in `conf/spark-env.sh` (or `.cmd` on Windows).

 All of PySpark's library dependencies, including [Py4J](http://py4j.sourceforge.net/), are bundled with PySpark and automatically imported.

-Standalone PySpark jobs should be run using the `pyspark` script, which automatically configures the Java and Python environment using the settings in `conf/spark-env.sh` or `.cmd`.
+Standalone PySpark applications should be run using the `pyspark` script, which automatically configures the Java and Python environment using the settings in `conf/spark-env.sh` or `.cmd`.
 The script automatically adds the `pyspark` package to the `PYTHONPATH`.

 # Interactive Use

-The `pyspark` script launches a Python interpreter that is configured to run PySpark jobs.
+The `pyspark` script launches a Python interpreter that is configured to run PySpark applications.
 To use `pyspark` interactively, first build Spark, then launch it directly from the command line without any options:

 {% highlight bash %}
 $ sbt/sbt assembly